arshadmuhd/Shopping_cart/README.md

 # Project Title
 CRUD.sho

-Simple overview of use/purpose.
+ONLINE SHOPPING CART

 ## Description

 CRUD.sho is an E-commerce website that developed by using HTML,CSS JAVASCRIPT as a frontend and backend by Node.js.
-MongoDB used for database.In this project So many products are added for shopping.User can create account and add to cart.In this project online payment method(Razorpay) also included.
+MongoDB used for database.In this project So many products are added for shopping.User can create account and add to cart the products.In this project online payment method(Razorpay) also included.

-## Getting Started

 ### Modules